-In this post, you’ll find a downloadable one on one meeting template document along with some tips for making the most of it.
+In this post, you’ll find a downloadable one on one meeting template document along with some tips for an effective meeting.

 One-on-one (1:1) meetings are a critical check-in—they're part of developing and fostering positive and productive relationships between you as the manager, and the individual members of your team.